Artur Aleksanyan: Career

 He won the silver medal in the 97 kg event at the 2020 Summer Olympics held in Tokyo, Japan.

 He won the gold medal in the 97 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+In 2024, Aleksanyan won the silver medal in the 97 kg event at the Summer Olympics held in Paris, France.

 Personal life

 Aleksanyan graduated from the Gyumri State Pedagogical Institute.

 His father Gevorg is also his coach and holds the title of Honored Coach of Armenia.
 He also has a brother named Rafayel.

 The wrestling school Aleksanyan trains at was named after him in June 2015 after he won his second World Championship.

 He has been nicknamed the "White Bear" by his fans.
 In addition to wrestling, he also likes to play football.

 In October 2016, Aleksanyan became an honorary citizen of Yerevan, along with fellow 2016 Olympic wrestling champion Mihran Harutyunyan.

 Awards

 Aleksanyan was awarded the Khorenatsi medal in 2012, the "For Merit" 1st degree medal in 2014, and the "For Service to Fatherland" 2nd degree medal in 2015.